sws2apps/organized-app/CONTRIBUTING.md

 ## Branch Organization

-We use the `main` branch for the current version (CPE), but for the new Organized version it's important to use `main-next` branch.
+We use the `main` branch for the Organized app development.
+You are encouraged to create your own branches featuring in the title either `[FEAT]` for new features, `[FIX]` for bug fixes, or `[UI]` for UI improvements that don't change the functionality.
 Flags are used to test new features. (**Note**: Feature flags is in process of being developped.)

 ## Bugs